SAP-samples/teched2023-AI284v/exercises/ex1/README.md

 For each custom field, you have to enter name and data type.
 The available data types are `string`, `number`, `date`, `discount`, `currency`, and `country/region`.
 Default extractors aren't available for custom documents.
 Adding a description is optional.

-As your first header field, add the vendor name of your delivery note.
+As your first header field, add the number of the delivery note.

 1. Enter the name for your field, `deliveryNoteNumber`, for example.